 - August 1, 2013: Industry entities will begin collecting the required data.

-- January 1, 2014: Physicians & industry will be permitted to register on CMS Open Payments website.
+- After May 2014: Physicians & industry will be permitted to register on CMS Open Payments website.
 This will allow them to review CMS reported information.

 - March 31, 2014: 2013 data will be reported to CMS by industry entities

-- June 2014: Anticipated physician access to their individual 2013 consolidated reports
+- After May 2014: Anticipated physician access to their individual 2013 consolidated reports

 - September 2014: First public reports